Thank you for reading our post, please rate this article at the end.

 - Does it need separate utility metering?

-- Is it taking up more than one parking space? (no, really.
-California ADU law states that an ADU can’t require more than one parking space, which gets complicated when the ADU is an RV which is parked).
+- Is it taking up more than one parking space? no. California ADU law states that an ADU can’t require more than one parking space, which gets complicated when the ADU is an RV that is parked.

-California state law allows cities and counties to grant ordinances for “accessory dwelling units” in residential areas for single-family or multifamily use.
-If you have a property with a house, you might be able to build or set up an RV as an accessory dwelling unit, which can’t be sold, but can be rented out.
+California state law allows cities and counties to pass ordinances for “accessory dwelling units” in residential areas for single-family or multifamily use.
+If you have a property with a house, you might be able to build or set up an RV as an accessory dwelling unit, which can’t be sold but can be rented out.

-It’s important to know, while we’re using California as an example, that most state ADU laws are going to give themselves a lot of runway for making case by case decisions.
+While we’re using California as an example, it’s essential to note that most state ADU laws will provide themselves with considerable flexibility for making case-by-case decisions.
 California’s law includes the clause: “A local agency may establish minimum and maximum unit size requirements for both attached and detached accessory dwelling units” (65852.2. (a) (1)).
-This allows individual counties and cities in California to, if they want, raise the minimum size beyond the typical RV to prevent RV’s from counting as ADU’s.
+This allows individual counties and cities in California to raise the minimum size beyond the typical RV to prevent RVs from counting as ADUs if they choose to.

-Norwalk, Connecticut has done something like this by establishing the minimum size of an ADU at 400 square feet–which is also the maximum size of an RV per national law.
-Without making it explicit, they’ve prevented RV’s from being ADU’s.
+Norwalk, Connecticut, has taken a similar approach by establishing a minimum size of 400 square feet for an ADU, which is also the maximum size allowed for an RV under national law.
+Without explicitly stating so, they have effectively prevented RVs from being considered ADUs.

-Some counties will also have specified regulations that RV’s cannot count as ADU’s, wheels, or no wheels.
-The county of San Diego, CA, states that RV’s and park model trailers “shall not be used as an Accessory Dwelling Unit.”
+Some counties will also have specified regulations that prohibit RVs from being counted as ADUs or require them to have wheels.
+The San Diego, CA county states that RVs and park model trailers “shall not be used as an Accessory Dwelling Unit.”

-In general, assume the vagueness of most government regulations involving ADU’s was intentional so that they can make a case by case exception.
-With the right people skills and the right connections, you might be able to slide your RV in as an ADU!
+Generally, it is assumed that the vagueness of most government regulations involving ADUs was intentional, allowing for case-by-case exceptions.
+With the right people skills and connections, you might be able to integrate your RV as an ADU.

 Moving Might be a Problem

 Oregon’s building laws, for example, prohibit any structure on wheels from counting as a permanent dwelling or ADU.
-Washington also won’t let anything with wheels be an ADU.
+Washington also won’t allow anything with wheels to be considered an ADU.

 State ADU Laws

-State’s don’t generally provide too much direction for ADU’s, but they do set some standards for counties and cities to follow.
+States generally do not provide extensive direction for ADUs, but they do establish standards for counties and cities to follow.
 The bulk of ADU legislation is happening at the city level and is happening fast.
-Many updates to ADU legislation have been made over the last 5 years.
-California and Vermont allow local governments to permit ADU’s under certain conditions.
-In other states, ADU’s are actively encouraged.
-There’s a helpful list of state and county ADU laws that you can access here.
+Many updates to ADU legislation have been made over the last five years.
+California and Vermont permit local governments to allow ADUs under specific conditions.
+In other states, ADUs are actively encouraged.
+A helpful list of state and county ADU laws is available here.

-- Minneapolis has inserted a seemingly clever way of heading off RV’s as ADU’s, saying in their code that “the primary exterior materials of the detached accessory structure shall be durable, including but not limited to masonry, brick, stone, wood, cement-based siding, or glass.”
-RV’s usually aren’t constructed from wood or stone but from lighter materials more suited to travel.
+- Minneapolis has inserted a seemingly clever way of heading off RVs as ADUs, saying in their code that “the primary exterior materials of the detached accessory structure shall be durable, including but not limited to masonry, brick, stone, wood, cement-based siding, or glass.”
+RVs are usually not constructed from wood or stone, but from lighter materials that are better suited for travel.

-- The city of Bozeman in Montana has a colorful pdf about ADU’s–but makes no mention of wheels or RV’s.
+- The city of Bozeman in Montana has a colorful PDF about ADUs, but does not mention wheels or RVs.

-Many places won’t mention whether or not RV’s will count as ADU’s, leaving themselves the freedom of taking it case by case.
-Always check the state and county websites for the most updated information, because tiny housing is a hot topic right now and many local and state governments are currently in the process of revising and passing new legislation on the topic.
+Many places won’t mention whether RVs will count as ADUs, leaving themselves free to decide on a case-by-case basis.
+Always check the state and county websites for the most up-to-date information, as tiny housing is a hot topic and many local and state governments are revising and passing new legislation.

 Homeowners Associations

-Just like recreational vehicle laws, many homeowners associations also have additional regulations about the maintenance and renting of ADU’s.
-Even if state, city, and county ordinances all greenlight your RV as ADU situation, you still might be in violation of homeowner laws!
+Like recreational vehicle laws, many homeowner’s associations also have additional regulations about the maintenance and renting of ADUs.
+Even if state, city, and county ordinances all permit your RV as an ADU situation, you may still violate homeowner association laws.

 Alternatives to Parking RV or ADU on Property

 Mobile home parks and campgrounds allow you to live in your RV on a different property.
-There are a few different types of land that are specifically zoned for RV living.
+Several types of land are specifically zoned for RV living.

 - Campgrounds that have extended stays.

-- Driving Around!
+- I am driving around!
 Stay in parking lots, on streets, and under the stars.

 - Some RV parks will allow you to live there for a cost.